appleboy/gin-jwt/README.md

 OPTIONAL: `LogoutResponse`

-This should likely just return back to the user the http status code, if logout was successful or not.
+This function is called after logout processing is complete.
+It should return the appropriate HTTP response to indicate logout success or failure.
+Since logout doesn't generate new tokens, this function only receives the gin context.

+Signature: `func(c *gin.Context)`

 ### Refresh Request flow (using RefreshHandler)